stelligent/cfn_nag/README.md

 # Controlling the Behavior of Conditions

-Up until version 0.4.66 of cfn_nag, the underlying model did not do any processing of Fn::If within a template.
-This meant that if a property had a conditional value, it was up to the rule to parse the Fn::If.
-Given that an Fn::If could appear just about anywhere, it created a whack-a-mole situation for rule developers.
+Up until version [0.4.66](https://github.com/stelligent/cfn_nag/releases/tag/v0.4.66) of cfn_nag, the underlying model did not do any processing of [`Fn::If`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html#intrinsic-function-reference-conditions-if) within a template.
+This meant that if a property had a conditional value, it was up to the rule to parse the [`Fn::If`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html#intrinsic-function-reference-conditions-if).
+Given that an [`Fn::If`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html#intrinsic-function-reference-conditions-if) could appear just about anywhere, it created a whack-a-mole situation for rule developers.
 At best, the rule logic could ignore values that were Hash presuming the value wasn't a Hash in the first place.

-In order to address this issue, the default behavior for cfn_nag is now to substitute Fn::If with the true outcome.
+In order to address this issue, the default behavior for cfn_nag is now to substitute [`Fn::If`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html#intrinsic-function-reference-conditions-if) with the true outcome.
 This means by default that rules will not inspect the false outcomes for security violations.

-In addition to substituting Fn::If at the property value level, the same behavior is applied to Fn::If at the top-level of Properties.
+In addition to substituting [`Fn::If`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html#intrinsic-function-reference-conditions-if) at the property value level, the same behavior is applied to [`Fn::If`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html#intrinsic-function-reference-conditions-if) at the top-level of Properties.
 For example:

 ```yaml
 Resource1: